christinepuri/Group6/README.md

 ### Machine Learning Model
 ![image](https://user-images.githubusercontent.com/85204128/138625256-77b58a78-289b-489b-b88e-c9c5167964b3.png)

 The objective of our project is to compare different machine learning models to identify the model that yields the best prediction score.
-The models to be used are logistic regression, linear regression for those "nominated vs not nominated, and a decision tree/random forest model.
+The models to be used are logistic regression and a decision tree/random forest model.

-We will look to find the most accurate model.

-Independent Vars: Genre, Production Countries

-Dependent Vars: Total Oscars, Total Revenue, Total Budget, Nomination (Binary)

 Due to the selective nature of the Academy, we will assess the majority population using over/under sampling in our models in order to remove any sampling bias in the underlying data.

+We will look to find the most accurate/precise model.

+Independent Vars: Genre (Dummy), Budget_Ranges (Dummy), Revenue_Ranges (Dummy), Runtime_Ranges (Dummy)

+Dependent Vars: Nomination (Binary)

+In testing the model, we were experiencing high bias, due to the underlying dataset being too simplistic.
+We found that in the process of feature selection, we dropped too many variables which caused more assumptions about the target value.
+To address these issue, we worked to further cleanse the data upstream by binnning budget, revenue, and runtime into low, medium and high buckets.
+This along with dropping null rows, allowed us to combat our underfitting issue.

 ### Technology